Lemoncello12/Lemoncello12-VR/README.txt

 *Various assets from Survival Kit Lite by Rowntec Assets (https://assetstore.unity.com/packages/3d/props/tools/survival-kit-lite-92549)
 *Techy garage assets from LowPoly Server Room Props by iPoly3D (https://assetstore.unity.com/packages/3d/environments/lowpoly-server-room-props-197268)
 *Special thanks to to Meshtint studio for both chickens, which you may have noticed I used heavily (https://assetstore.unity.com/packages/3d/characters/animals/meshtint-free-chicken-mega-toon-series-151842) and (https://assetstore.unity.com/packages/3d/characters/animals/meshtint-free-chick-mega-toon-series-152777)
-*With thanks to the owner of computergraphics.com
+*Music (have you noticed it yet?) made with Chrome Music Lab *With thanks to the owner of computergraphics.com

 Okay byebye!